 9. Once the access card has been removed, it is safe to open the bezel.
 Position the unit on an ESD mat, with the bottom facing toward you.
-Caution: Make sure the memory levers are closed and not protruding from the bezel when removing the bezel.
+Lift up the top of the bezel and pull it up and slightly toward you.
+Caution: Make sure the memory eject levers are not protruding from the access door when you lift the bezel up.